yegor256/blog/_posts/2015/jan/2015-01-15-how-to-cut-corners.md

 Don't try to eat spaghetti code; complain to the chef and ask him or her to cook something better (BTW, I love spaghetti).

 How can you do that?
-Create dependencies&mdash;new bugs complaining about unclear design, lack of unit tests, absence of necessary classes, or whatever.
-Be creative and offensive&mdash;in a constructive and professional way, of course.
+Create dependencies---new bugs complaining about unclear design, lack of unit tests, absence of necessary classes, or whatever.
+Be creative and offensive---in a constructive and professional way, of course.
 Don't get personal.
 No matter who cooked that spaghetti, you have nothing against him or her personally.
 You just want another dish, that's all.